sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 ## Velero

-Velero is an open-source tool to backup and to restore Kubernetes cluster.
+Velero is an open-source tool to backup and restore a Kubernetes cluster.
 Velero follows the operator pattern reacting to the creation of some custom resources.
 The custom resources used in this article are `backups.velero.io ` and `restores.velero.io` but Velero exposes more than 10 custom resources to fully automate more complex workflows.

 We need to install Velero to back up the cluster and restore the cluster as well.
 For this article, as we restore the backup in another cluster, Velero has to be installed on both clusters.

 Velero saves the resources as manifest files in a tarball format and it stores the tarball in S3 storage.
 It supports all major S3 providers, in this article we're going to use AWS S3.

-We're going to deploy velero through `Velero` CLI but it can be installed in other ways, for example through [helm](https://artifacthub.io/packages/helm/vmware-tanzu/velero#using-helm-3) or as a usual deployment or through OperatorHub.
+We're going to deploy `Velero` through its CLI but it can be installed in other ways, for example through [helm](https://artifacthub.io/packages/helm/vmware-tanzu/velero#using-helm-3) or as a usual deployment or through OperatorHub.
 Whatever the installation method, velero needs the S3 bucket name, the backup storage and the volume snapshot location region, and obviously the S3 credentials.

 ## The configuration

-Our _fleet_ is composed by only one managed cluster `managed-one`.
-Having several managed clusters doesn't change the foundamental ideas we present in this article while it may over-complexify the bash commands through `loop` and potentially the need to `wait until` each command to be finished.
+Our _fleet_ is composed of only one managed cluster `managed-one`.
+Having several managed clusters doesn't change the fundamental ideas we present in this article while it may over-complexify the bash commands through `loop` and potentially the need to `wait until` each command to be finished.

 ![](https://i.imgur.com/0WlqaBZ.png)